When is Whit Monday?

 The day commemorates the coming of the Holy Spirit in the form of flames to the Apostles, as recorded in the New Testament in Acts, 2.

 The Holy Spirit allowed the apostles to speak in other languages, and they started preaching the word of Jesus to the Jews who had come to Jerusalem for the feast of Shavuot (Pentecost).
 Many Christians recognize this event as the birth of the Church.

 The following day, Whit Monday (Pentecost Monday) is celebrated as a holiday in many European counties.

-The holiday is celebrated in Greece as Pentecost or Holy Spirit Monday.
-The date in the Orthodox church will differ from the Western church due to the different methods of calculating the date of Easter.
+In countries who observe the Orthodox Church calendar such as Greece, this holiday is celebrated as Pentecost or Holy Spirit Monday.
+The date in the Orthodox Church can often differ from the Western Church due to the different methods of calculating the date of Easter.

 The whole of Pentecost week used to be a holiday, but after the 1789 revolution only the Monday remained a public holiday.